To The Victoria Falls

 Falls Hotel Reborn

-In 1996 the Victoria Falls underwent a substantial redevelopment and full refurbishment, estimated at US$6.5 million, upgrading and modernising the rooms and facilities to luxurious five-star standards, whilst recapturing the historical period feel of the original Hotel buildings.
+During 1996 the Victoria Falls Hotel underwent a substantial redevelopment and full refurbishment, estimated at costing $6.5 million, upgrading and modernising the rooms and facilities to luxurious five-star standards, whilst recapturing the historical period feel of the original Hotel buildings.
 In 1997 the Hotel opened the 42-room Stables Wing, bringing the Hotel total to 161 rooms.

 “During the period 1989-99, the tourist arrivals increased at an average growth rate of 17.5 percent, whilst tourism receipts grew at an average annual growth rate of 18 percent in US dollar terms.”
 (Mugwati, Nkala and Mashiri, 2016)

-The Makasa Sun Hotel site adjacent to the Falls Hotel was closed in 1998 with the Zimbabwe Sun Group investing $24 million in the complete redeveloped of the site.
+The Makasa Sun Hotel site adjacent to the Falls Hotel was closed in 1998 with the Zimbabwe Sun Group investing $24 million in the complete redevelopment of the site.
 The 294-room The Kingdom at Victoria Falls was officially opened by President Robert Mugabe in July 1999.
-The architectural design of the hotel buildings were closely inspired and influenced by the ancient ruins of Great Zimbabwe and includes ‘The Great Enclosure’ - an entertainment complex including the Makasa Casino, Quartermains (a stylish Edwardian themed bar), the Wild Thing ‘action bar,’ Panarotti’s Italian pizza restaurant and the Thundercloud Spur steak-house.
+The architectural design of the hotel buildings were closely inspired and influenced by the ancient ruins of Great Zimbabwe.
+The complex includes ‘The Great Enclosure,’ an entertainment complex including the Makasa Casino, Quartermains (a stylish Edwardian themed bar), the Wild Thing ‘action bar,’ Panarotti’s Italian pizza restaurant and the Thundercloud Spur steak-house.

 Victoria Falls Anti-Poaching Unit